Food and Drink in School

 Lunchtime Supervision: Nine Mealtime Supervisors look after the children in the playground and when they are eating lunch.
 The Supervisors encourage the children to eat well but do not force them to eat.
 If they notice that a child is not eating, they will inform the class teacher who will then be able to talk to the parent.

-Children under the age of 5 are entitled to daily semi skimmed milk free of charge, regardless of whether they have a school lunch.
+Children under the age of 5 are entitled to daily semi skimmed milk free of charge.

 A company called Coolmilk can provide milk for the Reception Year children but it will only be provided if parents would like their children to receive it.

-- subsidised milk can be provided for children over 5 (22p per day).
+- subsidised milk can be provided for children over 5 years old (approx. 22p per day).

-If you would like your child to receive a small carton of semi skimmed milk each day you will need to register with Coolmilk, even if they are under 5.
+If you would like your child to receive a small carton of semi skimmed milk each day you will need to register with Coolmilk, even if they are under 5 years old.

-This can be done by asking the office for a form to complete then sending it direct to Coolmilk at the address on the form.
+This can be done by asking the office for a form to complete then posting it direct to Coolmilk at the freepost address on the form.
 You can also register online at www.coolmilk.com

 Free milk will be provided for registered children until the Friday before their 5th birthday.
-If you want your child to carry on receiving milk after their 5th birthday, you must go online to make a payment 1 week before their birthday, so there is no break in them receiving milk.
-Full details are on the form or online at the Coolmilk website above.
+You will receive a payment request 3 weeks before their birthday.
+If you want your child to carry on receiving milk after their 5th birthday, just make a payment.
+If you do not want them to have milk after their 5th birthday, you don't need to do anything, it will automatically stop.

 Snack & Water